Legal Casinos in the US

 Due to a delay in implementing the new gambling laws, the state took nearly two years to launch online casinos in 2019.

-As of 2024, Pennsylvania offers about 20 online casino options, including mobile apps.
+As of 2024, about 20 Pennsylvania online casinos are available, including mobile apps.
 (The state's online gaming market also includes fantasy contests and lottery games.)
 Once PA signs onto MSIGA, in-state poker players may be able to play alongside out-of-state players.

 RHODE ISLAND